WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0101-Exploring Microsoft 365 and Exchange Online admin portals.md

 >**Note:** The command returns a list of all the mailboxes in your organization.

-12. At the Windows PowerShell ISE command prompt, enter the following commands, and then select Enter after each command:
+12. At the Windows PowerShell ISE command prompt, enter the following command, and then select Enter:

     `Enable-OrganizationCustomization`

 >**Note:** The command enables the ability to modify certain settings for the Exchange organization.
-These settings take time to process and will be required during the remainder of the course.
+This may take some time to process and will be required during the remainder of the course.

 13. At the Windows PowerShell ISE command prompt, enter the following command, and then select Enter: